-To: Friends and Family in Gators for Higher Education
+To: University of Florida Friends and Family

 From: UF President Kent Fuchs

-Re: 2015 Legislative Session
+Re: 2016 Legislative Session

-As you're aware, UF Preeminence began in 2013 with the Legislature's designation of UF as the state's preeminent institution.
-We're well on our way to hiring more than 120 distinguished new faculty in key areas of science and scholarship - and we're making great progress in raising nearly $1 billion in private funds to augment our public preeminence funding.
+As many of you are aware, UF Preeminence began in 2013 with the Legislature's designation of UF as the state's preeminent institution.
+We've hired nearly 100 distinguished new faculty in key areas of science and scholarship - and we continue to make progress in our fundraising efforts to augment our public preeminence funding.
 As we work together toward the goal of elevating UF to one of the very best universities in the nation, we are asking our lawmakers to provide an additional $10 million to accelerate and expand UF Preeminence.

 We also seek: